Quantum algorithms for quantum chemistry and quantum materials science: Reading out results

 It is of course an essential part of any quantum computation to perform a {measurement on the final state} and thus {read out the result} of the computation.
 Conventionally, this is achieved through projective measurements of individual qubits in the computational basis.
 More complicated operators can be measured through standard techniques, for example by first applying a unitary rotation to the state that maps the operator onto Pauli-$Z$, or by using an ancillary qubit.

 For very {complicated operators}, however, this can become quite {resource-intensive}.
-Consider for example measuring the expectation value of the Hamiltonian, which is required e.g. in the VQE (see~\ref{sec:vqe}).
+Consider for example measuring the expectation value of the Hamiltonian, which is required e.g. in the VQE (see Subsection~\ref{sec:vqe}).
 This can be done by writing the Hamiltonian as a sum of products of Pauli operators and measuring each one individually.
 Each measurement must be repeated a sufficient number of times to collect accurate statistics.
 Since for many applications, the number of operators grows quite quickly with the number of qubits (for example as $N^4$ in typical quantum chemistry applications) and the state may have to be prepared anew after a projective measurement, it is important to {organize the terms} in such a way that the number of operations to achieve a desired accuracy is minimized.
 Some work in this direction appears in Sec.
 V of Ref.~\cite{kandala2017hardware}, as well as more recently in Refs.~\cite{jena2019pauli,verteletskyi2019measurement}.
-Nonetheless, the need to converge a large number of measurements to high precision presents a practical problem in many applications, particularly in many hybrid quantum-classical algorithms.
+Other approaches have been very recently proposed, based on grouping terms into parts whose eigenstates have a single-qubit product structure and devising multi-qubit unitary transformations for the Hamiltonian or its parts to produce less entangled operators \cite{izmaylov2019revising,zhao2020measurement}, as well as on the use of neural network techniques to increase the precision of the output results \cite{torlai2020precise}.
+While these results are encouraging, the need to converge a large number of measurements to high precision remains a practical problem in many implementations, particularly in many hybrid quantum-classical algorithms.